top of page

 There is an inflection point where you have to really own the role of CEO and Founder.
 And what that really means is being intentional and purposeful with your time.

-What is the process of finding people / potential new team members that really want to work with you?
+Finding people / potential new team members that really want to work with you?

 You can always find potential team members through the conventional methods of posting job openings, referrals, and headhunters.